yannisk2/granite-io/docs/design.md

 ## Rationale

-If a user prompts the model and upon receiving the answer is a little unsure about its correctness.
-It would be helpful if the user can ask the model how it arrived at its answer - in other words its reasoning.
+If a user prompts the model and upon receiving the answer is a little unsure about its correctness, it would be helpful if the user can ask the model how it arrived at its answer -- in other words its reasoning.
 Retrieval augmented generation (RAG) is an architecture for optimizing the performance of an artificial intelligence (AI) model by connecting it with external knowledge bases.
-If a user uses document(s) to deliver more relevant responses then it would be helpful to citate those document(s) or sources in the output.
+If a user uses document(s) to deliver more relevant responses then it would be helpful to cite those document(s) or sources in the output.
 In other words, it would be beneficial to be able to turn on capabilities when prompting the model.

 ## Specification